In this guide on how to eat clean for beginners, you’ll learn simple rules to drive your healthy eating habits.

 Fruits are a top source of antioxidants, vitamins, and minerals.

 While some are high in natural sugars, incorporating fruit into your daily diet in moderation is a must.
-Our bodies know how to deal with natural sugars, unlike the foreign, fake sugar in a bag of Skittles or packet of ketchup.
+Our bodies know how to deal with natural sugars, unlike the foreign, fake sugar in a bag of Skittles or a packet of ketchup.

 Fruits are a great snack in your clean eating meal plan.